 At only 51 years of age, Adam Fanaki was taken from us far too soon.
-One of Canada's brightest lawyers, an accomplished public speaker and a terrific dad, husband and friend.
-He was loved by all who knew him.
+One of Canada's brightest lawyers, an accomplished public speaker and a terrific dad, husband and all around guy - he was loved by all who knew him.

 After a three and a half year battle with glioblastoma, the most aggressive form of brain cancer, Adam succumbed to this disease on February 15, 2020.

-Here is where our fund is making a difference:
+Here is where our fund so far has made a difference:

-The Sibling Support as well as Art Therapy programs at Sick Kids Hospital to provide children and young adults with some respite from the stress of, and watching someone you love, go through cancer treatments
+A large donation towards the Sibling Support and Art Therapy programs at Sick Kids Hospital to provide children and young adults with some respite from the stress of, and watching someone you love, go through cancer treatments.

 As we enter our 3rd year of fundraising, we hope to continue to help these charities.
 Please tap on the DONATE button below to join us and make a contribution.